The Heritage of Daniel Haston

 Regarding the Greenville (or Greenfield?) middle name, David Haston's daughter Loucinda married Abraham Greenville Trogdon.
 Was there some kind of common connection between these two men?

-Please contact us if you have additional information on this M.G.
+Please contact us if you have ANY additional information on this M.G.
 Haston.

 1850 Federal Census for Van Buren County, TN